Simonnawara/C-calculator/README.md

 <h1>Simple Calculator</h1>

 <h2>Description</h2>
 This C program functions as a basic calculator, capable of performing a variety of arithmetic operations between two numbers.
-In addition, the user can calculate percentages, say for a tip, or convert units (Temperature / Mass / Currency)
+In addition, the user can calculate percentages, say for a tip, or convert units (Temperature / Mass / Currency).
 <br />
 <br />